LostAngles-/lostangles-.github.io/_posts/raspberrypi/2014-09-25-pibow-case-from-pimoroni.markdown

 ## No Tools Required

-That's because they are included with the case:- here is the Nut turner thing, very useful for spinning around and tightening up the nuts
+That's because they are included with the case:- here is the Nut wrench, very useful for spinning around and tightening up the nuts

 <a href="{{ site.baseurl }}/img/IMG_0041.jpg">![PiBow 9]({{ site.baseurl }}/img/small/IMG_0041.jpg)</a>
 <a href="{{ site.baseurl }}/img/IMG_0042.jpg">![PiBow 10]({{ site.baseurl }}/img/small/IMG_0042.jpg)</a>